Cold SoresSkip to the navigation

 Cold sores are caused by the herpes simplex virus (HSV) .
 There are two types of herpes simplex virus: HSV-1 and HSV-2.
 Both virus types can cause sores around the mouth (herpes labialis) and on the genitals ( genital herpes ).

 The herpes simplex virus usually enters the body through a break in the skin around or inside the mouth.
 It is usually spread when a person touches a cold sore or touches infected fluid—such as from sharing eating utensils or razors, kissing an infected person, or touching that person's saliva.
 A parent who has a cold sore often spreads the infection to his or her child in this way.
+A person can spread the virus to someone else a few days before the sore appears until the sore is completely healed.
 Cold sores can also be spread to other areas of the body.

 What are the symptoms?

-The first symptoms of cold sores may include pain around your mouth and on your lips, a fever, a sore throat, or swollen glands in your neck or other parts of the body.
+The first symptoms of cold sores may include a spot that tingles, burns, or itches around your mouth and on your lips.
+You may also have a fever, a sore throat, or swollen glands in your neck or other parts of the body.
 Small children sometimes drool before cold sores appear.
 After the blisters appear, the cold sores usually break open, leak a clear fluid, and then crust over and disappear after several days to 2 weeks.
 For some people, cold sores can be very painful.

 Some people have the virus but don't get cold sores.
 They have no symptoms.